All Episodes

 Well, how can this be?

-Reuters says Senators call for calm.
+Reuters says senators call for calm.

 Here's Eisner's piece.

-As conservative and liberal interest groups gear up for a bruising and expansive battle over the next Supreme Court nominee, senior Republican and Democratic senators on Sunday pleaded for calm, calling on both sides to tone down the rhetoric.
+As conservative and liberal interest groups gear up for a bruising and expensive battle over the next Supreme Court nominee, senior Republican and Democratic senators on Sunday pleaded for calm, calling on both sides to tone down the rhetoric.

-Uh but then it goes on talking about the money that's going to be spent by these people.
+It goes on talking about the money that's going to be spent by these people.

 Ted Kennedy started all of this.